the-vegetarian-vampire/the-vegetarian-vampire/README.md

 ![Typing SVG](https://readme-typing-svg.demolab.com/?lines=John+Lawniczak)
-I'm a `NYC based software engineer` specialized in `Solidity` smart contracts and `Ethereum Layer2` protocols.
+I'm a `NYC based software engineer` specialized in `Solidity` smart contracts and `Ethereum` protocols.

+- I have extensive knowledge about blockchain security and finance.
+- I'm currently learning `Foundry`.
-Highly motivated and eager to learn, I have a strong interest in blockchain security and finance.
-In the future I'd like to learn more about bridges, order books, staking, and flashbots.
+- I'd like to learn more about `bridges`, `order books`, `staking`, `flashbots` and `atomic swaps.`

 `Seeking a smart contract position.`